 FMTC Affiliate Disclosure: Blond Wayfarer contains affiliate links.
 If you make a purchase through these links, I earn a commission at no extra cost to you.
 This disclosure pertains to all affiliate links.

-On my first solo trip ever, I had no idea what to except.
-I didn’t know if reading about solo travel on dreamy blogs would match up with reality, but it was too late to turn the plane around to Newark.
+On my first solo trip ever, I had no idea what to expect.
+Absolutely no idea.
+Leading up to my trip, I read and researched a lot of information, and whenever I felt tempted to cancel my trip, I would watch episodes of Rick Steves Europe on Youtube.
+Ultimately, I didn’t know if reading about solo travel on dreamy blogs would match up with the reality of being alone in a new place.
+Once I boarded, though, it was too late to turn the plane around to Newark.

 Instead I landed at Edinburgh airport with knots in my stomach.
 The customs officer was SO excited for me, too, despite my anxiety!
 She handed back my passport and said I deserved a lovely vacation.